You may have seen a few hundred campaign commercials these days so you know election season is here!

 Now the exciting part!
 Allow your students to visit the voting booth to cast their ballot.
 You should review the rules of voting before you begin.
 We simply discussed that it’s important to vote with your own voice and keep your vote secret.

-I love how serious my students take their responsibility!
+I love how seriously my students take their responsibility!

 Reward Your Voters!